MOSES MENDELSSOHN STIFTUNG

 Self-image

 The Berend Lehmann Museum of Jewish History and Culture (BLM) is part of the non-profit foundation Moses Mendelssohn Akademie Halberstadt (MMA).
-The purpose of the foundation is, in addition to the preservation of the historical buildings – Klaussynagoge (Rosenwinkel 18); Kontorhaus (Bakenstraße 56); Mikwenhaus (Judenstraße 26) and the preservation of the site of the destroyed baroque synagogue, the imparting of knowledge about the basics of Judaism and Jewish history and culture.
-This is intended to counter anti-Semitism and racism.
+The purpose of the foundation is to preserve the historical buildings – Klaus with synagogue (Rosenwinkel 18); cantor’s house (Bakenstraße 56); mikvah house (Judenstraße 26) and to preserve the site of the destroyed baroque synagogue and to impart knowledge about the basics of Judaism as well as Jewish history and culture.
+The BLM was founded for this purpose in 2001.
+In the service of society, tangible and intangible heritage is researched, collected, preserved, interpreted and exhibited with the aim of empathy and tolerance

-The authentic historical place in the center of the Jewish community of Halberstadt is the framework on the example of which the history of the Jews in the German area is told.
+The BLM is located in the historic Jewish quarter of Halberstadt in buildings of the former Jewish community.
+This authentic place is the framework for telling the story of the Jews as active shapers of the Central German region.
 In order to achieve a concrete localization, the BLM exclusively shows objects that originate from the Halberstadt Jewish context.
-Donations from members of the Halberstadt Jewish community and their descendants have created a collection of authentic Judaica as well as everyday objects, photographs, documents, autobiographical materials, and video and audio documents of outstanding quality.
+Thanks to donations and loans from members of the former Halberstadt Jewish community and their descendants, a collection of authentic Judaica as well as everyday objects, photos, documents, autobiographical material and video and audio documents of outstanding quality has been created.
+The focus of the collection is historical (before 1942).
+Nevertheless, the BLM always endeavors to present diverse historical and contemporary perspectives and the entire diversity of German Jewry and beyond.

 The collection is researched in cooperation with suitable scientific institutions and in association with Jewish museums in Europe.
 The central role is played by the provenance of the objects, the story of which is told in the exhibition.